prettier/prettier/docs/rationale.md

 Then there’s the question of _where_ to put the comments.
 Turns out this is a really difficult problem.
 Prettier tries its best to keep your comments roughly where they were, but it’s no easy task because comments can be placed almost anywhere.

-Generally, you get the best results when placing comments **on their own lines**, instead of at the end of lines.
+Generally, you get the best results when placing comments **on their own lines,** instead of at the end of lines.
 Prefer `// eslint-disable-next-line` over `// eslint-disable-line`.

 Note that “magic comments” such as `eslint-disable-next-line` and `$FlowFixMe` might sometimes need to be manually moved due to Prettier breaking an expression into multiple lines.